122th Christmas Bird Count

 View data from all Nokesville Circle counts here.
 View data on the Audubon Society CBC Results webpage here.

-Draft Highlights of the December 26 2021 CBC included a Yellow-breasted Chat at Foggy Bottom Wetland, and two Wilson's Snipe at the Route 234 Wetland Mitigation Area.
+Highlights of the December 26 2021 Nokesville CBC included a Yellow-breasted Chat at Foggy Bottom Wetland, and two Wilson's Snipe at the Route 234 Wetland Mitigation Area.

 We saw two barn owls in Nokesville and a total of five Barred Owls, with two at Merrimac Farm WMA, one at the Cedar Run Wetland, one in Fauquier County, and one flying by the Pollinator Garden at the PWC Landfill.

 There were 20 Red-headed Woodpeckers were seen at MCB Quantico, Merrimac Farm WMA, and the Cedar Run Wetland Bank.
 And with numbers exceeding 10,000, Common Grackles made a memorable showing this year.

 Now in its 122th year, the Christmas Bird Count (CBC) is the oldest and largest citizen science event in existence.
 The National Audubon Society leads the effort, compiles data nationwide and makes the results available to all on their website here.

 All CBC Circles cover a 15-mile diameter circle (113,000 acres).
 The information collected by citizen scientists provides a snapshot showing what birds were found on one particular winter day over many years.

 The Nokesville count circle, centered at Merrimac Farm WMA, covers a diverse landscape at the edge of the Baltimore-Washington metropolitan area and captures the transition from coastal plain to piedmont ecosystems.